McHopiee/HBlog/navigation/about.md

 - I was originally born in the Philippines, I'm able to understand most Tagalog but I don't speak it very well...
 - My childhood game is Pokemon, I constantly bought cards when I was younger.
 Even now, I'm still a big nerd about it.
 - I play the piano for fun and I play the contrabass in our school String Orchestra!
 - At the time of making this, I have one cat, two birds, and fifteen fish.
-My main focus is my cat, his name is Elliot.
+My favorite is my cat, his name is Elliot.
 - I have 9 siblings, but the only one that's my full sibling is my sister, Happy.
 Yes my name is Hope and my sisters name is Happy, my father is very good at naming children.

 <br>